applidium/OverlayContainer/README.md

 }
 ```

 `OverlayNavigationAnimationController` tweaks the native behavior of the `UINavigationController`: it slides the pushed view controllers up from the bottom of the screen.
-Feel free to add shadows and modify the animation curve for your needs.
+Feel free to add shadows and modify the animation curve depending on your needs.
 The only restriction is that you can not push an `UINavigationController` inside another `UINavigationController`.

 ### Backdrop view